dennisdoomen/CSharpGuidelines/Guidelines/1500_MaintainabilityGuidelines.md

 Never use a parameter as a convenient variable for storing temporary state.
 Even though the type of your temporary variable may be the same, the name usually does not reflect the purpose of the temporary variable.

 ### Always check the result of an `as` operation (AV1570) ![](images/1.png)
 If you use `as` to obtain a certain interface reference from an object, always ensure that this operation does not return `null`.
 Failure to do so may cause a `NullReferenceException` at a much later stage if the object did not implement that interface.
+If you are sure the object is of a certain type, use the `is` operator instead.

 ### Don't comment out code (AV1575) ![](images/1.png)
 Never check in code that is commented out.
 Instead, use a work item tracking system to keep track of some work to be done.
 Nobody knows what to do when they encounter a block of commented-out code.
 Was it temporarily disabled for testing purposes?
 Was it copied as an example?
 Should I delete it?